-In this guide we’ll take a look at the best portable table saws for the UK market.
+In this guide we’ll take a look at the best table saws for the UK market.

 We’ve compared power, performance, build quality and cost

 to give you our top recommendations.

 My top Benchtop table saw recommendation is the Dewalt DW745 Table Saw.
 Its standout selling points is the build quality, synonymous with the Dewalt brand, and evidenced by a) its cast table top, which is unusual for a benchtop saw, and b) protective steel roll cage.
 Despite those 2 features it still weighs in at a very respectable 22 Kg (lighter than its competitors), so its portability is in no way compromised.

 It’s fence stability is excellent – it is lockable to the front and rear (some fences only lock in one location), and accurate adjustments can be with the calibrated rule.
 The bevel locking mechanism is also well made, and the mitre gauge operates well in its T-slot (T-slots provide greater accuracy for mitre gauges than regular slots).

 The table’s square area allows timber up to 8’ x 4’ to be ripped down the middle (315mm to the left of the blade, 610mm to the right).
 The maximum cutting depth with its 10” blade (it comes with 24 teeth) is 77mm at 90 deg and 57mm at 45 deg, both perfectly acceptable for a benchtop saw.
 To control the power – its 1,850 watt motor can generate a no-load speed of 3,800 RPM – the saw has both a soft start and overload protection.

 The on-off buttons are well designed with the on button protected and enclosed on 2 sides.
 There are 2 dust ports – the main one at the rear, and another attached to the blade guard.
 This is quite an expensive piece of equipment but in my opinion it’s the best table saw for the UK market.